 Purpose of the act:

-The act is anchored in a number of international obligations such as the UN Guiding Principles on Business and Human Rights (UNGP) and the OECD Guidelines for Multinational Enterprises, as well as the UN’s sustainability goals no. 8, 12, 13 and 17.
+The act is anchored in several international obligations such as the UN Guiding Principles on Business and Human Rights (UNGP) and the OECD Guidelines for Multinational Enterprises, as well as the UN’s sustainability goals no. 8, 12, 13 and 17.

-These goals are integrated in BRAVs main guiding principles for responsible business conduct.
+These goals are integrated into Brav’s main guiding principles for responsible business conduct.